Extremes in High Dimensions: Methods and Scalable Algorithms: Statistical Theory

 \section{Statistical Theory}

 This section establishes statistical theories both for the unregularized and the regularized estimator.
-The goal of the section is not an exhaustive theoretical treatment of our estimators but rather solid mathematical support for our estimator; hence, we defer certain generalizations and refinements to further research.
+Some theories for score matching have already been developed but these theories neither cover our version of score matching nor take the involved boundary conditions of the \hr model into account.
+Hence, the goal of this section is to provide sensible mathematical support for our approach.

 \paragraph*{Low-dimensional theory} We start with low-dimensional settings, which can be approached with the plain estimator of Definition~\ref{unreg}.
 For simplicity, we assume that the data $\argument_1,\dots,\argument_{\numberofobservations}$ are independent realizations from the domain of attraction of a standard \hr model with variogram matrix~$\variogram\in\variogramS$ as described in Section~\ref{HueslerReiss}.